surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 10.2.0-dev.3 =
+= 10.2.0-b.1 =

-(2022/02/06) Fixed paging in the canonical URL for author archive pages.
+(2022/02/07) Fixed paging in the canonical URL for term and author archive pages.
 Improved RTL support.
 Added new options in the SSO &gt; Advanced Settings page.

 = 10.1.1 =